-India set to block $1.3 billion Gland Pharma-Fosun deal: Bloomberg
+India set to block $1.3 bln Gland Pharma-Fosun deal - Bloomberg

 Fosun, Gland Pharma and the CCEA did not immediately respond to requests for comment.

-The deal was announced last July when Shanghai Fosun agreed to buy an 86 percent stake in KKR & Co-backed (KKR.N) Gland Pharma. nL4N1AE1N6
+The deal was announced last July when Shanghai Fosun agreed to buy an 86 percent stake in KKR & Co-backed Gland Pharma. nL4N1AE1N6

-The current stand-off on a plateau next to the mountainous Indian state of Sikkim, which borders China, has ratcheted up tension between the neighbors, who share a 3,500-km (2,175-mile) frontier, large parts of which are disputed.
+The current stand-off on a plateau next to the mountainous Indian state of Sikkim, which borders China, has ratcheted up tension between the neighbours, who share a 3,500-km (2,175-mile) frontier, large parts of which are disputed.

 Gland Pharma, based in the southern Indian city of Hyderabad, owns four factories from where it supplies a variety of injectables – widely used medicines administered through vials, syringes, bags and pumps, which are harder to make than regular medicines.
+(Reporting by Bhanu Pratap in Bengaluru; Editing by Supriya Kurane)